-The Doka have few Christian resources available to them, and scripture has not been translated into their language.
-Further evangelistic work and prayer are greatly needed to affect these people with the Gospel.
+The Doka have few Christian resources available to them, and a full Bible needs to be translated into their language.
+There is a great need for evangelistic efforts to reach the Doka people for Christ.

 * Scripture Prayers for the Doka in Nigeria.